-For the foreseeable future water from the current AWRD will be sent to the RO Plant, where it will be treated, clean water will be sent to the power station for reuse; while brine (concentrated ash return water) will be combined with the ash slurry for transportation of ash to the proposed ash disposal facility.
+For the foreseeable future water from the current AWRD will be sent to the RO Plant, where it will be treated, clean water will be sent to the power station for reuse; while effluent (concentrated ash return water) will be combined with the ash slurry for transportation of ash to the proposed ash disposal facility.
 As a barrier system will be installed at the new facility it is predicted that no water will be lost through seepage, but may be lost through evaporation, and as such a closed loop system is formed.
-The placement and size of the AWRD and associated infrastructure is shown in Figure 7-1 and Figure 7-2 for each alternative respectively, and detailed sizing is provided in Table 7-7.
+The placement and size of the AWRD and associated infrastructure is shown in Figure 7-1 and Figure 7-2 for each alternative respectively, and detailed sizing is provided in Table 7-5.

 All dirty water run-off generated within the footprint area of the waste disposal facility will be captured in the new AWRD.
 Although Government Notice 704 (GN704) stipulates that the AWRD shall be sized to accommodate the 50 year 24 hour storm event, this stipulation is based on the assumption that the AWRD is empty prior to such a storm event.
 However, this is rarely the case and a more realistic approach should be adopted.
 It is Best Practice to undertake continuous modelling (a daily time step model) of the system in order to ascertain a more realistic capacity of the dam.
-This method takes into account the operating philosophy of the facility as well as any abstractions from the dam including evaporation and was applied to Site 1 only (Preferred Alternative) (refer to Table 7-7: Sizing of Return Water Dam).
+This method takes into account the operating philosophy of the facility as well as any abstractions from the dam including evaporation and was applied to Site 1 only (Preferred Alternative) (refer to Table 7-3: Sizing of Return Water Dam).

 For the remaining sites (3A and 3B) the assumption was made that the New AWRD will be 25% full prior to the 1 in 50 year storm event.
 The proposed sizes of the AWRD for each of the proposed options for this method which complies with the requirements of GN704 is provided in Table 7-7.
-At this stage of the project, as is typical, only conceptual engineering is undertaken and it is therefore necessary to make certain assumptions in order to determine the size of the AWRD and associated facilities.
-At a later stage detailed design engineering will be undertaken, and the final plans submitted to the Department of Water and Sanitation (DWS) for approval.
-The assumption was made that the AWRD will be 25% full prior to any 1 in 50 year storm event.
-Table 6-7 below gives the proposed sizes of the AWRD for Site 1 and Site 3.
+At a later stage detailed design engineering will be undertaken.

 Site No "Contaminated" Area (ha) Crest Height (mamsl) AWRD Size (m 3)

-1 99.0 160.0 1669.00 1670.00 300,000 175,400
+1 99.0 1669.00 300,000

 3A 162.3 1 669,80 153, 400

 3B 214.5 1 682,55 180, 600

-Table 7-7: Sizing of Return Water Dam
+Table 7-5: Sizing of Return Water Dam